coastie-uk/convention-auction/README.md

 # convention-auction

-Web platform to collect, manage, and present auction items for the kind of auctions often encountered at fan conventions.
+Web platform to collect, manage, and present, and take payment for items at the kind of auctions often encountered at fan conventions.
 The use case may vary slightly from con to con, but generally looks like this: